-A human resources MBA can be the ticket to a lucrative career, especially if you choose your job and industry carefully.
+bachelor’s degree training programs entry level A human resources degree can be the ticket to a lucrative career, especially if you choose your job and industry carefully.
+Whether you earn a master’s or bachelor’s degree, the job opportunities are wide and varied.
+If you are looking for a high paying job, you might be wondering about the highest paying human resources jobs.
 Even for the same position, annual average pay can vary by $25,000 or more, depending on company or organization and location.

-Choose one of these ten highest-paying human resources jobs to ensure a fulfilling career with good compensation.
-(Data from the Bureau of Labor Statistics and Salary.com)
+Choose one of these ten highest paying jobs in human resources to ensure a fulfilling career with good compensation.
+(Data from payscale.com)

 #10 – Employment, Recruitment, and Placement Manager

 Employment, recruitment and placement managers oversee how and when a company hires employees.
 They direct their team on where to find talent, how to screen candidates and how to decide which candidates to pursue.
 Employment, recruitment, and placement managers must have good discernment skills and an eye for recognizing high-quality potential employees.
 They should have excellent interviewing skills and the ability to work closely with the hiring managers in different departments within the company.
 Most employment, recruitment and placement managers work under an HR manager or a director of human resources.

 Related Resource: 20 Companies With the Best Benefits